knpuniversity/symfony4/sfcasts/mailer/pdf-styles.md

 PDF is good... and the second one... which was generated the *exact* same way... has no styling!?
 What madness is this!

-HERE!

-This is a little gotcha.
-That's specific to
-Encore

-four
+## Encore: Missing CSS after First PDF?

-for reasons that are not that interesting.
-But if you want to know, you can ask in the comments section.
-When you call in Encore function the first time it returns all of the CSS files that you need for the app entry point.
-But the second time that we run through, we go through the loop and the second time that we render this template and the second time that we call this `encore_entry_css_files()` function Encore returns an empty array.
-So basically you can only call one of the Encore functions once per request.
-By the way, I forgot to mention why I didn't do the JavaScript files.
-You need to put that in there and if you call it more than once per request or once per command, it's going to return nothing.
-There's a very good reason for this, but in this context it can be a gotcha.
-So the fix is to autowire one more function into our command.
-I know it's getting a little bit crowded here and it's a lower level function.
-Don't class you don't need normally need to worry about, it's called `EntrypointLookupInterface`?
+This is a little gotcha... that's specific to Encore.
+For reasons that are... not that interesting right now - you can ask me in the comments - when you call an Encore TWig function the first time, it returns all the CSS files that you need for the `app` entrypoint.
+But when we go through the loop the second time, render a second template and call `encore_entry_css_files()` for a second time, Encore returns an empty array.
+Basically, you can only call an Encore function once per request... or once per console command execution.
+Every time after, the method will return nothing.

-Let's say `$entrypointLookup`

-`EntrypointLookupInterface` and `$entrypointLookup`.
-I'll do my normal Alt + Enter "Initialize fields" to create that property and set it and then down here, right before I render all the, we can do it right after, it doesn't really matter.
-We're going to say `$this->entrypointLookup->reset()`.
-That's basically going to say forget about any previous renderings you've done during this command and render everything fresh.
-So last time and move over.
-Run a command
+There's a good reason for this... but it's *totally* messing us up this time!
+No worries, once you know what's going on, the fix is pretty simple.
+Find the constructor and add one more argument - I know, it's getting a bit crowded.
+It's `EntrypointLookupInterface $entrypointLookup`.
+I'll do my normal Alt + Enter and "Initialize fields" to create that property and set it.

+Down below, right before we render... or right after... it won't matter, say `$this->entrypointLookup->reset()`.
+This tells Encore to *forget* that it rendered anything and forces it to return the same array of CSS files on each call.

+This *should* make our PDF wonderful.
+Run the command one more time:

 ```terminal-silent
 php bin/console app:author-weekly-report:send
 ```

-spin back over to metal
+Fly over to Mailtrap and...
-trap.
 I'll refresh.
-So my files shop there and let's check the second one in here.
-I'm pretty sure the first one is going to be okay.
-Open up that attachment and perfect.
-It looks good.
-Both of these files render just fine.
-Next, let's do something different.
-I can't remember what it is.
+Ok, two emails - let's check the second, that's the one what was broken before.
+The attachment... looks *perfect*.

+Next, I like to keep my email logic close together and organized - it helps me to keep emails consistent and easily remember what emails we're sending.
+Let's refactor the emails into a service next... and eventually, use that to write a unit test.